IEZ-UBN/checkpoint_converter/README.md

 Please cite the following publication when you use this macro:

-Rühr et al. (in rev.): Juvenile ecology drives adult morphology in two insect orders.
+Rühr et al. (in press.): Juvenile ecology drives adult morphology in two insect orders.
+Proc.
+B.

 References: